 "They probably make him more crazy.
 Poor Janet and those poor children, is all I have to say."
 The medicine cabinet swung shut.
 "Well, no bobby pins in there.
 You'll have to stick it behind your ear, I guess."

 The door opened, the light was extinguished.
 Laughter, dance music, giddy chatter spilled into the bathroom again but he stayed paralyzed behind the curtain.
-He felt as if he might finally dissolve.
 He felt as weightless as the helium balloons bumping gently against the ceilings, searching for an opening to the sky.
 A pink, a violet, a blue one -- the colors of his pills.
-If it weren't for the ballast, the tether of years, of memory, of obligation, he could float off forever, too.
+If it weren't for the ballast, the tether of years, of memory and obligation, he could float off forever, too.
 Maybe he still could if he tried: free, alone, a hollow mote ascending, disappearing into the heavens.